dhmunro/dudley/docs/comments.rst

 There is a delicate balance to be struck between what is an "attribute" of a data item, and what is "data" in its own right.
-Dudley intentionally encourages you to take the complexity of the value into account by limiting what it can keep as an attribute.
+Dudley intentionally encourages you to take the complexity of the value into account by limiting what it recognizes as an attribute.
 Notice also that attribute values are not binary, but text representations.
 Floats and integers are kept internally as `f8` and `i8` values.